gcrlgraph/SP-GCRL-Influence-Maximization-on-Incomplete-Social-Graphs/README.md

 | soc_epinions     | Epinions social trust network        |

-The first 6 datasets are included in the `data/` directory.
+ 6 datasets are included in the `data/` directory.